 The song would make its live debut on 2016-11-25 at the RNA Showgrounds for Gizzfest Brisbane where it appeared as a show closer.
 The only other performances of the song that year were for Gizzfest Melbourne on 2016-11-26 and Gizzfest Sydney on 2016-11-29.
 These versions were shorter than the studio version, with cut or shortened sections, but were fairly close otherwise.
 In 2017 the song remained in the band’s regular rotation and by 2018 it became a set opener, though was moved towards the back of the sets later on.
 A Banana-less performance from 2018-08-11 was featured in THE NONAGON MOVIE.
 To put things in perspective, there were at least one hundred forty-five performances from 2017-01-21 to the end of 2018.

 Despite its place in the band’s live shows, it was played less in 2019 but was still in the band’s regular rotation.
 Part of the song’s performance from 2019-10-05 was included in the film Chunky Shrapnel as part of “A Brief History Of Planet Earth.”
 After one pre-COVID pandemic performance on 2020-02-08 it returned on 2021-02-24 for the band’s microtonal shows for K.G. and L.W..
 It was played at six microtonal shows that year.
 The biggest change to the live performances of “Rattlesnake” came in 2022.
 As the band went in a “jam band” direction, the song was stretched out longer than the studio version.
-These versions could reach up to fourteen minutes in length and appeared as both show openers and closers, with some gigs seeing it paired up with tracks like “Automation” and “Honey.”
+These versions could pass ten minutes in length and appeared as both show openers and closers, with some gigs seeing it paired up with tracks like “Automation” and “Honey.”
 Since the start of their 2022 shows, this has been the go-to rendition for the band.